Yuanming-Song/FFssFF_S0/README.md

 # FFssFF Phase Separation Analysis

 Analysis of phase separation in FFssFF systems using structure factor calculations and the S0 method.
+See https://github.com/BingqingCheng/S0

 ## Project Structure